David Richbell, mediator, trainer and mentor and CMC Director died on 25th September 2018.

 David shared his knowledge through the publication of two books – “Mediation of Construction Disputes” and “How to Master Commercial Mediation”.
 He wrote the mediation course for the Chartered Institute of Arbitrators.

-In his spare(!) time he mediated religious disputes, trained Christian and Ismali Moslem mediator groups and initiated (with others) a church conflict mediation network.
+In his spare(!) time he mediated religious disputes, trained Christian and Ismaili Moslem mediator groups, helping to implement the first Ismaili Muslim Conciliation and Arbitration Boards International Training Program on Mediation Held in London in the summer of 2000, and initiated (with others) a church conflict mediation network.

 Before David died, The Rt Hon Sir Alan Ward, Chair of the Civil Mediation Council wrote the following about David: